 Let’s begin by looking at VDI explained in the simplest way.
 This is an innovative technique that hosts user desktops in a virtual machine functioning on a central server in a datacenter.
 It includes software and hardware resources that virtualizes a standard desktop system.

 Here is an important virtualization basic to better understand how it works.
-Virtual Desktop Infrastructure (VDI) may sound complex and expensive to some, and for good reason.
-Vendors often mention ‘infrastructure’ when referring to products or solutions which only administrators understand and are expensive.
-In reality, the term is merely a framework which streamlines IT and makes it less costly for organizations.
+Virtual Desktop Infrastructure (VDI) may sound complex and expensive to some and for good reason.
+Vendors often mention ‘infrastructure’ when referring to products or solutions that only administrators understand and are expensive.
+In reality, the term is merely a framework that streamlines IT and makes it less costly for organizations.

 The following section discusses why to choose a virtualized environment for decreasing costs, improving business agility, and simplifying systems manageability.

 Today, we operate in a competitive business landscape where reducing clutter is mandatory for boosting user focus and productivity.
 Doing so enables professionals to work on business strategy instead of wasting time on understanding the technology that supports their workplaces.